Rules for rewriting failed exams

 Damage insurance and Claims adjustment

-An examination in the damage insurance or claims adjustment sector or a class of these sectors is valid for a period of two years as of the date the candidate passed the examination.
+In the damage insurance sector or claims adjustment sector or a class of these sectors, an examination is valid for a period of two years as of the date the candidate passed the examination.

 Before submitting a registration application for a third supplemental examination, a candidate must successfully complete the courses related to the failed examination with a training body recognized by the AMF or, failing that, a privately tutored course recognized by the AMF.
 Proof of successful completion of the courses must be submitted along with the application for examination registration authorization.

-A candidate who fails the third supplemental examination must wait for a period of two years as of the date of this failed attempt before submitting a new application for examination registration authorization and reapplying to write the initial examination.
+A candidate who fails the third supplemental examination must wait for a period of two years as of the date of this failed attempt before he or she submits a new application for examination registration authorization and reapplies to write the initial examination.

 Insurance of persons and Group insurance of persons

-In the insurance of persons sector or group insurance of persons sector or a class of these sectors, an examination is valid for a period of one year as of the date the candidate passed the first examination.
+In the insurance of persons sector or group insurance of persons sector, an examination is valid for a period of one year as of the date the candidate passed the first examination.

-A candidate who fails an examination is entitled to write as many supplemental examinations as necessary, provided that the minimum qualifications (training) are valid.
-The validity period of this training is one year from the date on which it was successfully completed.
+For a single examination, a candidate is entitled, if he or she fails an examination, to write as many supplemental examinations as necessary, provided that the training required as minimum qualifications is valid.
+The validity period of this training is one year from the date the training is successfully completed.

 Mortgage brokerage

-In the mortgage brokerage sector, an examination is valid for a period of 2 years from the date the candidate passes the first examination.
+In the mortgage brokerage sector, an examination is valid for a period of two years from the date the candidate passed the first examination.

-A candidate who fails an examination is entitled to rewrite that exam three times, provided that the minimum qualifications (training) are valid.
-The validity period for minimum qualifications training is two years as of the date the training was successfully completed.
+A candidate who fails an examination is entitled to rewrite that examination three times, provided that the training required as minimum qualifications is valid.
+The validity period of this training is two years from the date it is successfully completed.